plone/bobtemplates.plone/docs/templates/addon/vocabulary/index.rst

     Adding a vocabulary to an existing add-on package.

-With this ``subtemplate``, you can add a dynamic `Vocabulary <https://docs.plone.org/develop/addons/schema-driven-forms/customising-form-behaviour/vocabularies.html#vocabularies>`_ to a Plone package.
+With this sub-template, you can add a dynamic `Vocabulary <https://docs.plone.org/develop/addons/schema-driven-forms/customising-form-behaviour/vocabularies.html#vocabularies>`_ to a Plone package.

 First create a Plone add-on package: